benmckcohen/cplt3d/README.md

   - parallel: bool
       - Whether or not to parallelize saving the frames of the animation.
   - Animation_Generation_Folder: str
-      - The folder to generate the animation frames without.
-If set to None will create folder with random integer name in the working directory.
+      - The folder to generate the animation frames within.
+      If set to `None` will create folder with random integer name in the working directory.
+      Note that this can error if you have already created such a directory, not deleted it, and have fixed the random seed.
+      In such a case, deleting the old directory or changing its name will solve the problem.
   - delete: bool
-      - Whether or not to delete the Animation_Generation_Folder and all of the frames within upon completion of the animation.
+      - Whether or not to delete the `Animation_Generation_Folder` and all of the frames within upon completion of the animation.
   - merge: bool
       - Whether or not to merge the frames into an actual animation.
   - kwargs:
-      - Arguments for the `savefig` operation on `fig`.
+      - Arguments for the `savefig` operation on `fig`

 ---